CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 true—more poor households pay half or more of their income in rent.
 Obviously with less money to spend, a higher shares of income go to expenses like housing.
 But I think the element of choice comes into play here as well.
-It’s that the housing market in CT is anti-poor.
+It’s that the housing market in CT exploits poor households who want choice.

 Follow me: obviously there’s a paucity of affordable housing because the range of housing costs is both high and narrow, but the market has also